 Colonel baseball has also seen a huge rise in academics since Thibodeaux took over as head coach.
 The Colonels have averaged right at a 3.0 GPA in seven consecutive years.
 Thibodeaux has seen 61 student-athletes receive degrees in his seven seasons including 11 in 2017.
-Academics are a top priority of Coach Thibodaux and Colonel baseball.
+Academics are a top priority of coach Thibodaux and Colonel baseball.

 Thibodeaux helped the Colonels rebuild their program off the field by overseeing the team’s NCAA academic and compliance efforts.
 In 2006, the Colonels’ APR score was just 835.
 By 2010, the Colonels surpassed the NCAA’s APR threshold of 925 for the first time in school history.
 The new NCAA APR requirement is 930 and the team currently holds an APR of 957.
 Nicholls baseball APR score has never dipped below 950 with Thibodeaux at the helm even though that mark was only reached once in the six years before he was hired.

 Before coming to Nicholls in 2008, Thibodeaux served two years as an assistant coach at fellow Southland Conference school, Southeastern Louisiana in Hammond, helping put together two recruiting classes that received national recognition from Baseball America.
 In his final season in Hammond, Thibodeaux helped Southeastern to 34 wins, the most for the Lions in a decade and a school record 16 wins in Southland Conference competition.

 Thibodeaux began his college coaching career at Pearl River Community College in 2003.
 In his second season at PRCC, Thibodeaux helped the Wildcats to conference and state championship titles as well as a No. 2 national ranking in 2004.
 In 2005, Thibodeaux helped PRCC repeat as conference champs.

 Thibodeaux played two seasons at LSU-Eunice in 2000 before transferring to William Carey College in Hattiesburg, Miss., where he finished his college playing career and earned his degree in physical education.
 After graduation, Thibodeaux played one season of professional baseball for the Baton Rouge Riverbats of the independent South East Professional Baseball League.